Back to Insights

 Founder & CEO, Sobo.ai

 Robert Burke is a serial entrepreneur with over 20 years of experience in go-to-market (GTM) strategy and AI-driven business solutions.
-He founded the precursor to Sobo in 2008 and has spent his career helping SMBs scale through fractional expertise and technology.
+He founded the precursor to Sobo in 2008 and has spent his career helping SMBs scale through expertise and technology.